r3k4t/rbwhois/README.md

 <h6>Author : RKT</h6>

-RBWHOIS  is a great source of data for fetching domain  and IP related information, including tech and admin names, telephones, addresses, country, DNS servers, etc.Its build on ruby program.
+RBWHOIS  is a great script of data for fetching domain  and IP related information, including tech and admin names, telephones, addresses, country, DNS servers, etc.Its build on ruby program.

 ### Setup ###